workshopdemos/teambuild/README.md

 ./exportz --environment DEV --system DOGGOS --subsystem CUST0## --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust0## --dataset-hlq 'CUST0##.BLDZ.DOGGOS' --ssh-port 2022

-**Important Note:** Replace ## in the above command with your User ID number shared by instructor.
+**Important Note:** Replace ## in the above command with your User ID number that is shared by the instructor.
 The command run will prompt for a password.
 The instructor will share the password during the session.

-Sharing couple of examples:
+Sharing a couple of examples:

 Example 1:
 If you are assigned User 03, then the command will be: